WATCH: Gardaí probe ‘shocking’ race attack on train passengers

-Gardaí are investigating a foul-mouthed racist attack by a woman on a train travelling from Colbert Station, Limerick, to Limerick Junction on Easter Sunday, writes Jimmy Woulfe.
+Gardaí are investigating a foul-mouthed racist attack by a woman on a train travelling from Colbert Sation, Limerick, to Limerick Junction on Easter Sunday.

 One onlooker captured the incident and posted it on Twitter and the material has been forwarded to gardaí.